- ABOUT US

 - SUPPORT THE BRI

-While still a recognized and sought-after authority on the brain and behavior (he was twice nominated for the Nobel Prize), Magoun turned his talents for organization to administration, becoming dean of the Graduate Division at UCLA from 1962 to 1972 during the fifth period of his career.
-In that post he demonstrated the same passion and dedication to academic service as he displayed in his promotion of UCLA's contribution to neuroscience research, by developing graduate education standards and programs and recruiting postdoctoral candidates throughout the university.
-Following retirement from UCLA in 1972, Magoun spent two years at the National Academy of Sciences in Washington, D.C., first as director of the National Research Council's Fellowship Office, then collaborating on a major report that took the pulse of U.S. personnel needs in neuroscience (Manpower in Basic Neurologic & Communicative Sciences: Present Status and Future Needs.
-U.S. Department of Health, Education, and Welfare, Public Health Service, National Institute of Neurological and Communicative Disorders and Stroke, 1977).
+Magoun retired from UCLA in 1972 and spent two years at the National Academy of Sciences in Washington, D.C., first as director of the National Research Council's Fellowship Office, then collaborating on a major report that took the pulse of U.S. personnel needs in neuroscience (Manpower in Basic Neurologic & Communicative Sciences: Present Status and Future Needs.
+1997.
+U.S. Department of Health, Education, and Welfare, Public Health Service, National Institute of Neurological and Communicative Disorders and Stroke).